OpenSecuritySummit/oss-website/content/sessions/2022/mini-summits/Mar/DevSecOps/tune-up-your-toolbox-for-better-appsec-value-sca-edition.md

 ---
-title        : Tune-up your Toolbox for better AppSec Value (SCA Edition) track        : DevSecOps project      : DevSecOps type         : working-session
+title        : Tune your Toolbox for Velocity and Value (SCA) track        : DevSecOps project      : DevSecOps type         : working-session